DHCP Configuration Guide on Windows Server and Cisco Router

 This is the complete DHCP configuration guide on Windows server and Cisco router.
-The article is based on step by step guide which help you configure the DHCP server on Windows server and Cisco routers easily.
+The article is based on step by step guide which helps you configure the DHCP server on Windows Server and Cisco routers easily.

 Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides an Internet Protocol (IP) host with its IP address and other related configuration information such as the subnet mask and default gateway.
 RFCs 2131 and 2132 define DHCP as an Internet Engineering Task Force (IETF) standard based on Bootstrap Protocol (BOOTP), a protocol with which DHCP shares many implementation details.
 DHCP allows hosts to obtain required TCP/IP configuration information from a DHCP server.